algorithmiaio/dev-center/_pages/clients/php.md

 }
 {% endhighlight %}

 This will get your file as a string, saving it to the variable `$file_contents`.
 If the file was binary (an image, etc), you could instead use the function `getBytes()` to retrieve the file's content as a byte array.
-For more image-manipulation tutorials, see the [Computer Vision Recipes]({{site.baseurl}}/tutorials/recipes/#computer-vision).

 Now you've seen how to upload a local data file, check if a file exists in a data collection, and download the file contents.